-Welcome to our section on carp fishing tips.
-We put this section together to give anglers a place to learn basic information on carp and how to catch carp.
-The information provided in this section will benefit all fishermen who are looking to catch carp.
-This section starts off by educating you on basic information about carp, which is followed by some of the best tips for carp fishing available to us.
-Along with that you will also be able to learn about the all-time carp fishing records, basic facts about carp and more resources to further your research on carp and carp fishing.
+We put this page together to give anglers a place to learn basic information on carp and how to catch carp.
+The information provided will benefit all fishermen who are looking to catch carp.
+This article starts off by educating you on basic information about carp, then followed by some of the best tips for carp fishing available to us.
+In addition, you will also be able to learn about the all-time carp fishing records, basic facts about carp and more resources to further your research.

 - About Carp (Cyprinidae Family)

 Carp is a term used for several types of fish that are in the Cyprindae family.
 Carp are large, freshwater fish that are native to Asia and Europe but have been imported to many other countries with mixed results.
 Some of these countries consider them an invasive species.
 Some of the more prominent carp are silver carp, common carp, grass carp, bighead carp, crucian carp, catla carp, mrigal carp, black carp and mud carp.
 The diet of carp can vary by species and habitat but it’s generally the same.
 It includes aquatic plants, aquatic insects, crustaceans and other types of small aquatic life.
 While one female carp can lay over 1,000,000 eggs in a 12 month period their populations remain the same.
 This is due to how vulnerable their eggs and fry are to bacteria, fungi and predators.